 We developed a series of simple assumptions to impute missing values for a few key variables (GPS coordinates, fishing depth, soak hour, mesh size) reported in the observer data (Fig. S3A).
 We assigned missing GPS coordinates using the centroid of the statistical block most frequently visited by the vessel – in order of preference – that week, month, or year based on the logbook data (described below).
 We derived missing fishing depths by extracting depths from 25-meter resolution bathymetry data (CDFW, 2002) (Fig. S3B).
 We reassigned missing soak hours the mode value for a vessel and target species (Fig S3C).
 We reassigned missing mesh sizes the mode for – in order of preference – the vessel and target species, the target species, or all vessels (Fig. S3DE).
 We assigned each GPS coordinate to the nearest statistical reporting block (see Fig. 1A), which allows points erroneously falling on land to be assigned a likely statistical block.
 We derived the distance from shore, a covariate used to explain bycatch rates in the random forest model, as the distance of each set to the nearest point on shore.

-For each species of marine mammal, seabird, sea turtle, and fish observed in the observer data, we calculated the total number of entanglements observed in the California set gillnet fishery (Fig. 2).
-Throughout this analysis, we focus on the eight species with more than 50 observed entanglements: soupfin (tope) shark (2,370), Common murre (2,104), California sea lion (1,275), harbor seal (427), giant sea bass (231), Brandt’s cormorant (111), Northern elephant seal (55), and harbor porpoise (53).
+For each species of marine mammal, seabird, sea turtle, and fish documented in the observer data, we calculated the total number of captures in the California set gillnet fishery (Fig. 2).
+Throughout this analysis, we focus on the eight species with more than 50 observations: soupfin (tope) shark (2,370), Common murre (2,104), California sea lion (1,275), harbor seal (427), giant sea bass (231), Brandt’s cormorant (111), Northern elephant seal (55), and harbor porpoise (53).

 2.2.2 Logbook data